 HP Enterprise to buy Silver Peak for about $925 mln

-July 13 (Reuters) - Hewlett Packard Enterprise Co HPE.N said on Monday it would buy Silver Peak, a California-based developer of tools to enhance the performance of wide area networks, for about $925 million in cash.
+July 13 (Reuters) - Hewlett Packard Enterprise Co HPE.N said on Monday it would buy Silver Peak, a developer of tools to enhance the performance of wide area networks (WAN), for about $925 million in cash.

 ((Ayanti.Bera@thomsonreuters.com; 646 223 8780 - 3401;))